Infection Control Statement

 PPE (Personal Protective Equipment)

-The practice provides PPE for all members of the team in line with their role
+The practice provides PPE for all members of the team in line with their role and current Covid 19 conditions.

 - Clinical staff are provided with aprons, several different types and sizes of gloves and goggles/face shields as necessary.